TECH3015/lectures/lecture-08.md

 ---

-## Layout
+## TODAY

-- natural/normal flow
-- floats
+- link to topic 1
+- link to topic 2
-- positioning
+- etc.

+make an index of all slides?

 ---